UROP Project

 Project Description

-Skills that research assistant(s) may need: Required: Completed or currently enrolled in a undergraduate lecture and laboratory course in Chemistry.
+Skills that research assistant(s) may need: Required: good math and programming background

 Mentoring Philosophy